eficode/robotframework-oxygen/DEVGUIDE.md

 ## Defining your own parameters

-In our first solution the Locust test case will fail if even one request fails during the performance testing.
-However this might not be the best way to determine was the performance test successfull or not.
+ The Locust test case will give results as fail, if even one request fails during the load testing.
+However this might not be the best way to determine was the performance test successfully or not.
+At certain situations, we might want to label test as passed if it passes more than certain percent of the tests.
 Let's implement a solution, where you can define `failure_percentage` , which is the highest percentage of failed request that is allowed in order that the test still passes.

 Let's define the value of `failure_percentage` in `/lib/python3.7/site-packages/oxygen/config.yml`: